|

 In each cell you might consider how well your current situation aligns with the description given, and how well the links between the various cells work in practice.

-Hierarchy of Needs
+Maslow's Hierarchy of

 Maslow states that we cannot seriously focus on a higher level need while a lower level need is not being met - and is epitomised by the saying "When your up to your butt in alligators it may be difficult to remember that your objective was to drain the swamp".